The Times: Related publications

 An Irish digital edition of the paper was launched in September 2015 at TheTimes.ie.
 A print edition was launched in June 2017, replacing the international edition previously distributed in Ireland.
 The Irish edition was set to close in June 2019 with the loss of 20 jobs.The Times Literary Supplement (TLS) first appeared in 1902 as a supplement to The Times, becoming a separately paid-for weekly literature and society magazine in 1914.
 The TLS is owned and published by News International and co-operates closely with The Times, with its online version hosted on The Times website, and its editorial offices based in 1 London Bridge Street, London.

 Between 1951 and 1966, The Times published a separately paid-for quarterly science review, The Times Science Review.
 The Times started a new, free, monthly science magazine, Eureka, in October 2009.
-The magazine closed in October 2012.
+The magazine closed in October 2012.The Times Review of Industry (which began in 1947) and Technology (which began in 1957) merged in March 1963 to become The Times Review of Industry & Technology.
+From 1952, The Times Review of Industry included the London and Cambridge Economic Bulletin.

 Times Atlases have been produced since 1895.
-They are currently produced by the Collins Bartholomew imprint of HarperCollins Publishers.
+The Collins Bartholomew imprint of HarperCollins Publishers is currently responsible for producing them.
 The flagship product is The Times Comprehensive Atlas of the World.

 In 1971, The Times began publishing the Times Higher Education Supplement (now known as the Times Higher Education) which focuses its coverage on tertiary education.

+Historical value

+In 1915, R P Farley said "the files of The Times must be constantly studied" as an authority for the political and social history of the English people during the period from the Reform Bill 1832 to the Education Act 1870 (1832 to 1870).
+From 1971 to 1973, John Joseph Bagley said The Times is "valuable" as a source of nineteenth-century English history and that the annual index to The Times is useful for the twentieth century.
+In 2003, Richard Krzys said The Times is very reliable as a source of history.
+In 2016, Denise Bates said The Times is "indispensable" as a source for historical events of national importance.

+In 2019, James Oldham said The Times is an important source for nisi prius trials.
+In 2015, Johnston and Plummer said that The Times is an important source for music reviews.